tobynguyen27/takumi/README.md

 Takumi is a **image rendering engine** written in Rust and **provide bindings for Node.js, WebAssembly**.
 Suitable for high-throughput image rendering workloads like Open Graph images, Twitter images, etc.

-For newcomers, check out the [Getting Started](https://takumi.kane.tw/docs/getting-started) documentation for installation and usage.
+For newcomers, check out the [Overview](https://takumi.kane.tw/docs) page for installation and usage.

 ## Why build a satori alternative?

 - All in one.
 No need to output SVG then have [resvg-js](https://github.com/thx/resvg-js) rendering it again to output PNG.
-- Minimal binary size targets to run everywhere.
-Node.js, web, embedded in Rust, pre-built http server.
-- Takes your existing JSX components and drops them in.
-It should just work.
+- Inline layout support (display `block` or `inline).
 - RTL support.
 - Variable fonts support.
 - WOFF2 font format support.
-Trims your bundle size.
 - PNG, JPEG, WebP, AVIF output support.
-- Host Takumi as a standalone service for easier load balancing and scaling (coming soon).
 - WebP, APNG animation rendering support.

+## Goals

+- Takes your existing JSX components and drops them in.
+It should just work.
+- Minimal binary size targets to run everywhere.
+- Be the go-to library for image/animation rendering.
+- Have a great developer experience.

 ## Showcase